Many new mothers notice not only more shedding after childbirth, but also:

 They are the result of hormonal shifts, stress, disrupted routines, and changing hair-wash habits.

 In fact, an unstable scalp environment is one of the most important amplifiers of postpartum hair loss.
+For a full overview of how hormones, nutrition, thyroid, scalp, delivery method and lifestyle together shape shedding, you can refer to:

 Conditions like seborrheic dermatitis, scalp inflammation, and disrupted sebum production make hair follicles more fragile, more likely to shed early, and slower to recover.